Searching For or Reviewing Evidence Improves Crowdworkers' Misinformation Judgments and Reduces Partisan Bias: Experiment Design

 \subsection{Crowds of Lay Raters}

-MTurk raters first completed a qualification task.
-Each was randomly assigned to one of three experiment conditions.
+We recruited a large panel of Mturk workers by posting a paid qualification task.
+The task was available only to workers located in the U.S. Upon starting the qualification task, each worker was randomly assigned to one of the three experiment conditions.
 They used the interface corresponding to their assigned experiment condition to label a sample item, after which they were given two attempts to correctly answer a set of multiple choice questions quizzing them on their understanding of the instructions.
 They then completed an online consent form, a four-question multiple choice knowledge quiz, and a questionnaire about demographics and ideology.
-Subjects who did not pass the quiz about the instructions, or answer at least two questions correctly on the political knowledge quiz, were excluded.
-Because the individual research condition had slightly more complex instructions, there were more opportunities to fail the instructions quiz and thus we see a higher rate of failure.
-In the discussion section, we return to the question about whether the results may be due to selection of a more qualified or conscientious pool of raters.
+Participants who did not pass the quiz about the instructions, or answer at least two questions correctly on the political knowledge quiz, were excluded.